Domtaro/tacspeakJP/README.md

 Original Tacspeak provides excellent response and high-accuracy recognition powered by modified Dragonfly and Kaldi Active Grammar.
 But that only use for English recognition due to limitation of Kaldi engine.

-TacspeakJP aim to use the Tackspeak with Japanese speeching.
+TacspeakJP aim to use the Tacspeak with Japanese speeching.
 It solved by using 'WSR / SAPI 5' SR engine insteed of 'Kaldi'.
 I named 'JP' but, I guess it can works for any other languages what is supported by Windows Speech Recognition, with making grammar.

-## オリジナル版との違い | Differences from original Tackspeak
+## オリジナル版との違い | Differences from original Tacspeak

 - 改変されていない [Dragonfly](https://github.com/dictation-toolbox/dragonfly) を使用
   Running on the original (not modified) Dragonfly.